currinjs/CurrinJS/aio/content/guide/template-syntax.md

 Most, if not all, are previously displayed heroes.
 *You* know this because the `id` of each hero hasn't changed.
-But Angular sees only a fresh list of new object references.
+But Currin sees only a fresh list of new object references.
 It has no choice but to tear down the old DOM elements and insert all new DOM elements.

-Angular can avoid this churn with `trackBy`.
+Currin can avoid this churn with `trackBy`.
 Add a method to the component that returns the value `NgFor` _should_ track.
 In this case, that value is the hero's `id`.